rmshaffer/rmshaffer.github.io/about.md

 My research interests include trapped-ion quantum computing, quantum circuit synthesis, and experimental verification of analog quantum simulations.

-In addition to my research pursuits, I work at Facebook as a software engineer.
+In addition to my research pursuits, I work at Meta as a software engineer.
 I previously spent over ten years with Microsoft as an individual contributor, technical leader, and people manager.